mingyi850/boggle-api/README.md

 2. The game retains a alternate representation of the board in the form of a char_map.
 This represents a slight tradeoff between space complexity for speed in searching.

+### Testing
+I've included rspec unit tests for each component except the controller (which should be tested using the integration tests provided).

 ### Conclusion
 I definitely enjoyed building this, and if anything it was a great learning experience.
 I would still like to learn more about design patterns in Rails if given the chance - as well